geofflane/dev-tld-resolver/README.md

 # Supported Linux Distributions

-This tool is developed in a Ubuntu 12.04 system & tested in later vesrions of Ubuntu & Ubuntu derivatives.
+This tool is developed and tested in an Ubuntu 17.04 system.
 Even though not tested, it should also work in other Linux distributions that supports/uses [nsswitch.conf](http://man7.org/linux/man-pages/man5/nsswitch.conf.5.html) file based configuration.
 In general, if your Linux installation has a file named **nsswitch.conf** in **/etc/** folder, then you should be ready to go with using this tool.

 # Installation